ckyvs/Ciphers/README.md

 just some casual implementations of encryption methods There will be only C files in this repository.

-you can download and compile the files
+You can download and compile the files